Synthetify/synthetify-landing/src/blogPosts/new-collaterals.md

 ---
-title: "$SOL and $USDC now available as collaterals 💰"
+title: "$SOL and $USDC now available as collaterals"
 date: "2021-10-15 12:00:00"
 description: "From now, you can use $USDC and $SOL as collaterals in our app"
 image: "/blog/collaterals/new_collateral1.png"